 Certifying a Death in Vermont

-As of April 1, 2011 all Vermont deaths must be certified using the EDRS and you must enroll prior to reporting.
+All Vermont deaths must be certified using the Electronic Death registry System (EDRS), and you must enroll prior to reporting.
 This tutorial does not facilitate enrollment to use the EDRS or address how to use the EDRS application.
-To access the required training module for the EDRS or for additional information regarding the EDRS application, Click Here.
+To access the required training module for the EDRS or for additional information regarding the EDRS application, click here.

 The following procedures should be followed when a physician is asked to certify a death

 1. Evaluate if the death is reportable to the medical examiner.
 Each state has specific laws relating to which cases are reportable to the Medical examiner or Coroner.
 In VT these are described under 18 V.S.A. § 5205.
 Also see reportable deaths.

 Familiarity with local law is essential.
 If you are unclear if the death is reportable, it is wise to report it, there is no charge for doing so (1-888-552-2952).
 If the medical examiner accepts the case then they will certify the death.